Fixing a Leaky Garbage Disposal

 - Cracks in the garbage disposal body

 Some disposals are connected to the dishwasher, which enables self-cleaning.
-This spot often suffers from leaks as well.
+This location often experiences leaks as well.

 These problems can be fixed except for cracks in the body or interior lining of the disposal.
 If this is your problem, you will need to replace your garbage disposal.

-It can take a DIYer an entire afternoon to locate and complete simple repairs, so include that in the cost when attempting to tackle the problem by yourself.
+It can take a DIYer a lot of time to find and complete simple repairs, so include that in the cost when choosing to tackle the problem by yourself.

-Having a skilled technician like one from A1 Chesney Service Experts determine and take care of the problem can help locate other parts that may be about to stop working.
+Having a skilled technician like one from A1 Chesney Service Experts identify and take care of the problem can help find other parts that may be about to stop working.
 That way, you won’t find yourself repairing the same disposal two weeks later.